 - Complete a review based on ATI's review recommendation from the initial exam administration via focused review (3 hours). - Present a content mastery review report to the course faculty for approval to take an alternate practice assessment. - Complete the alternate practice assessment and achieve a score of 95% or higher.
 Documentation evidencing attainment of this score must be provided at least 48 hours prior to the scheduled retesting.
-Students who do not successfully satisfy this requirement by the established deadline will forfeit retesting. - o If a score less than 95% is obtained, the student must review based on the recommendations of this practice exam.
+Students who do not successfully satisfy this requirement by the established deadline will forfeit retesting. - If a score less than 95% is obtained, the student must review based on the recommendations of this practice exam.
 Students will again be given 24 hours between each attempt on the alternate practice exam.
 Students repeatedly scoring less than 95% on the alternate practice exam must meet with the course faculty at least 48 hours prior to the schedule exam date.

 As noted previously, students will be granted a maximum of two (2) attempts to achieve the minimum individual score required to achieve this predicted probability, and students must pass this standardized exam in order to pass the course and become eligible for graduation from the associate nursing program.
-Students who do not attain the 90% predicted probability benchmark within no more than two (2) attempts will automatically receive a letter grade of "D" for NURS 2115: Adult Health III, regardless of their current course performance (unless their current performance is commensurate with a letter grade of "F," in which case the appropriate grade will be awarded), and must repeat the course.
-If this would constitute a second nursing course failure, please refer to the "Readmission Policy for Graduating ASN Students" within this handbook for information regarding the possibility of continued program progression.
 Grades received on these standardized examinations are not appealable, and no more than two (2) attempts on a course's proctored assessment will be permitted under any circumstances.